T3DocumentationStarter/Public-Info-054/Documentation/Extbase/Index.rst

     ],

 As you can see, it is needed to configure the foreign_table in events.
 This configuration makes it possible to add a 1:1-relation. so we don't have any mm-table.
 We only have the events-table and the eventlocation-table.
 So one Location belongs to 1 event.
+The type inline makes it possible to create contents direct in the parent object. (https://docs.typo3.org/typo3cms/TCAReference/ColumnsConfig/Type/Inline.html)

 tx_events_domain_model_eventlocation.php
 ===================